event-rpc/.github/profile/README.md

 EventRPC standardizes communication of native and web clients with event sourced backend services, increasing productivity, maintainability, performance, and developer experience.

+## Where do I start?

+Try looking at the (Specification)[https://github.com/event-rpc/event-rpc-specification]

 ## Roadmap

 -   [ ] Develop a simple JS Client that is framework agnostic